 I teach statistical inference for honour statistics students, MSc graduate students and sometimes students from other disciplines.
 I choose to teach statistical principles together with technical tools.
-Ideally, students learn to solve real world problems by going through statistical principle first, identify a specific data analysis method second, and carry it out with appropriate technical skills with a clear understanding on what question/problem has been answered.
+Ideally, students learn to solve real world problems by going through statistical principle first, identifying a specific data analysis method second, carry it out with appropriate technical skills with a clear understanding on what questions/problems have been answered.
 Again ideally, students will do what should be done based on principle, not merely (randomly) pick one tool in his or her limited toolbox.
 One can always pick up any needed skills in the process once well trained in the first place.

-Overall speaking, times are never wasted as long as we leave our mind widely open.
+Overall speaking, times spent on learning are never wasted as long as we keep our mind widely open.